Path-Check/paper-cred/README.md

 # Implementation Guidance

-## Pseudo-Code describing signing and assembly of the URI:
+## Pseudo-Code describing signing and assembling of the URI:

 To sign and assemble URI:
 ```bash